anumshk27/TPLMaps/README.md

 7. Close Xcode, and then open (double-click) your project's `.xcworkspace` file to launch Xcode.
 From this time onwards, you must use the `.xcworkspace` file to open the project.

 ### Step 4: Add a map
 The code below demonstrates how to add a simple map to an existing ViewController.
-If you're creating a new app, first follow the installation instructions above, and create a new **Single View Application**, Use **Automatic Reference Counting** (ARC).
+If you're creating a new app, first follow the installation instructions above, and create a new **Single View Application**.

 Now, add or update a few methods inside your app's default ViewController to create and initialize an instance of `TPLMapView`.